-We are using Server Pilot to manage the server apps and accounts so we have some specific instructions.
+We are using ServerPilot to manage the server apps and accounts so we have some specific instructions.
 However, we have tried to include general instructions for alternate setups.
+This guide is tailored to moving WordPress sites as apps and assumes you have wp-cli installed on your destination server, why wouldn’t you!

-1. Access the destination server via SSH
+1. Access destination server via SSH

 $ ssh-copy-id USERNAME@IPADDRESS